AlmogBaku/AlmogBaku.github.io/_posts/2015-1-27-Thoughts-about-introductions-strategies-for-fundraising.md

 level(as explained above), and realize the map of the connections.

 ### The easy way -  My tool: [Actionable connections](http://actionable-connections.almogbaku.com)
-After I started to write this post, I realize that its quite difficult and very consuming to apply both of the strategies and to organize your contacts into an actionable plan.
+After I started to write this post, I realized that its quite difficult and very consuming to apply both of the strategies and to organize your contacts into an actionable plan.
 So I decided to build a simple tool that can helps you to organize your LinkedIn contacts into an actionable strategy.